 E-filing hours are 24/7, but you need to check the local rules of your court to see when their deadline is for receiving credit of having your submission filed for a particular day.
 The courts will review the filings during normal business hours.

-If your filing is still pending, and the filing clerk has not begun reviewing your documents, you can click on the Filing Status
+Not all courts allow a filing to be canceled or edited once submitted.
+If they do and your filing is still pending AND the filing clerk has not begun reviewing your documents, you can click on the Filing Status

 tab on the left, then click the Filing ID